aau-giraf/weekplanner/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Link issue the pull request fixes** fixes #Issue_Number
 **Link pull request to current giraf project**
-To the right click link to project.
-Click on organistations and link to the current giraf project.
+To the right, click link to project.
+Click on organizations and link to the current giraf project.